davidKoifman123/Memorize/README.md

 # Memorize

-This application is an app ,whcih is created during Stanford University SwiftUI course. https://cs193p.sites.stanford.edu
+This application is an app ,which is created during Stanford University SwiftUI course. https://cs193p.sites.stanford.edu